ChecksumDev/cf-paste/README.md

 ```php
 $_SERVER["HTTP_CF_CONNECTING_IP"]
 ```
-Which grabs from cloudflare, do not use this fork if your not using cloudflare.
+Which grabs ip's from cloudflare instead of the usual way.
+Do not use this fork if your not using cloudflare.